mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 would observe a 5 second delay.
 This is not configurable in the URI, so this must be overriden internally.
 Since mongocryptd is a local process, there should only be a very short delay after spawning mongocryptd for it to start listening on sockets.
-See the SDAM spec description of `cooldownMS`_.
+See the server monitoring spec description of `cooldownMS <sm.cooldownMS>`.

 Because single threaded drivers may exceed ``serverSelectionTimeoutMS`` by the duration of the topology scan, ``connectTimeoutMS`` is also reduced.

+.. _whats-the-deal:

 What's the deal with metadataClient, keyVaultClient, and the internal client?
 -----------------------------------------------------------------------------